chainflip-io/chainflip-backend/api/bin/chainflip-lp/README.md

 Return:

+Note: This functionality is not implemented yet.

-- A list of all assets and their positions in json format
+- A list of all assets and their range order positions in json format

 -------------